 My research in Aboriginal Northern Australia proceeds in two, related domains that bring together my interests in music, media, and the close ethnography of an urbanising Northern Territory.
 The first looks to the tremendous successes of Aboriginal media production in order to understand its ramifications across Australia’s north.
 In privileging music and sound in this work I seek to analyze the power of audio media as an everyday presence in Aboriginal lives and to relate this to both enduring and historically emergent understandings of relatedness and of mediation itself.
-My research thus explores Indigenous filmic and audio media making as a political practice while seeking to keep in sight the broader ontological entailments of media forms and music technologies in the everyday lives of my interlocutors.
+My research thus explores filmic and audio media making as political practices while seeking to keep in sight the broader ontological entailments of musical forms and media technologies in the everyday lives of my interlocutors.
 These closely knit endeavors provide the focus for my first monograph, The Voice and its Doubles (2016), and continue to animate my ongoing research and writing.

 I also pursue work with photography, ethnographic cinema, and sound production in my teaching and as a medium of knowledge production in the context of my fieldwork.
 I currently direct the UC Berkeley experimental ethnography media lab, a teaching and research studio dedicated to ethnographic media in all forms.

 Books and edited collections: